Partnered to win: VCJCS visits Space Systems Command

 |0

-This work, Partnered to win: VCJCS visits Space Systems Command [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Partnered to win: VCJCS visits Space Systems Command, by Maj.
+Mahalia Frost, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT